mysql_affected_rows()

 Unless specified otherwise, functions returning a pointer return a

-value to indicate success or a NULL
+non-NULL value to indicate success or a NULL value to indicate

 an error, and functions returning an integer return zero to indicate success